rdimaio/eliza-py/README.md

 as well as useful inputs for the program.

 - `substitutions`: specifies which keywords should be substituted before applying a custom script
-- `tags`: specifies keywords that have
+- `tags`: specifies keywords within the same semantic field
 - `memory_inputs`: array of keywords that prompt the generation of an additional response added to the memory stack
 - `exit_inputs`: array of keywords that can be used to quit the program